cnerg/cnerg.github.com/community/manual/expectations.md

 making an effort to understand their work will add creative energy to your own work and allow you to recognize the overlaps that are sure to exist.

+Most CNERG meetings are setup to allow remote participation, intended for specific purposes including participating in meetings while living/working remotely or traveling.
+There may be rare circumstances where you need to work from home and choose to participate in a meeting, e.g. deliveries, illness, etc.
+In these situations, you should discuss whether it's appropriate to participate remotely in meetings with your advisor.
+Specifically, in the case of illness, please use your own judgment to determine whether you are well enough to participate.

 ### Office Hours

 Choosing when you will spend time in the office as a professional is a matter of finding a balance between your personal lifestyle and work habits and being available to your advisor and colleagues for impromptu meetings and consultations.
-It is therefore necessary to establish some regular work-day hours when you can generally be found in your office most days of the week.
+It is therefore necessary to establish some regular work-day hours, typically including the middle of the day, when you can generally be found in your office most days of the week.

 ### Working with Scientists